Skip to content

 • Put the medium sized bowl with the ground nuts and oatmeal on the scale, zero it and measure in the flour, salt, and baking soda.
 Stir together and set aside.

 • Place a medium sized mixing bowl on the scale.
-Measure in the pecan oil, cinnamon, sugar, sorghum syrup, vanilla, egg and yolk, zeroing after each item.
+Measure in the pecan oil, cinnamon, sugar, sorghum syrup, vanilla flavoring, egg and yolk, zeroing after each item.
 Stir to mix , wait 5 minutes, then stir again and wait another 5 minutes.
 Then stir in the flour mixture, stirring just until mixed.
 Then stir in the oats, nuts and raisins.

 • Portion out the dough into balls 3 tablespoons in size.
 Using a 3 Tablespoon cookie scoop makes this easier and more accurate.
 Cover the balls with plastic and refrigerate for at least 3 hours or overnight.